Factors that cause fluid retention and prevent you from losing weight

 - Where have you noticed it?

-- Do you have any difficulty with physical activity?
+- Do you have any difficulties with physical activity?

 - Do you have other symptoms?